In What States is Growing Weed Legal of 2025?

 14. New York

-Adults 21 and older can grow up to 6 cannabis plants in their home for personal use (3 mature plants and 3 immature plants) and a maximum of twelve plants per household (6 mature plants and 6 immature plants).
+Adults 21 and older can grow up to 6 weed plants in their home for personal use (3 mature plants and 3 immature plants) and a maximum of twelve plants per household (6 mature plants and 6 immature plants).

 15. New Mexico